 Most houses are not suitable for an open flame heater, or you might not have any heat generating devices in your house.
 However, you have still options to heat your house even without any indoor heaters.
 All you need is some wood for the fire and some rocks which will be your heat source.
 Simply build a small fire outside and surround the fire with rocks, once these are sufficiently heated bring these rocks back into the house in a blanket.

-Rocks can radiate heat for hours, some survivalists which have survived in extremely cold climates used this exact strategy.
+Rocks can radiate heat for hours, some survivalists who have survived in extremely cold climates used this exact strategy.
 The only difference was that they used these rocks as a heating source putting them below their bed or shelter.
-I have written an article about people surviving extreme situations some of them have survived extreme cold environments without any food, water or shelter Famous survivalists ( Top 22 ).
+I have written an article about people surviving extreme situations some of them have survived extreme cold environments without any food, water, or shelter ( Top 24 ) Famous survivalists.

 This can also work with pets, the only exceptions are cold-blooded pets and fish.
 Exercise is also a good way to keep warm during the winter, but the heat generated from exercise dissipates rather quickly.
 On the other hand, the heat which you can generate while mowing around could be enough to keep you from frostbite.

 Should You Heat A Room Or The Entire Home During A Power Outage?